jet/equinox/README.md

 <a name="access-strategy-glossary"></a>
 #### Glossary
-- `state`: the state which our `decide` or `interpret` inspected to determine the proposed `events`
+- `decide`/`interpret`: Application function that inspects a `state` to propose `events`, under control of a `Transact` loop.
+- `Transact` loop: Equinox Core function that runs your `decide`/`interpret`, and then `sync`s any generated `events` to the Store.
+- `state`: The (potentially cached) version of the State of the Aggregate that `Transact` supplied to your `decide`/ `interpret`.
-- `events`: the changes the `decide`/`interpret` is proposing as a result of this attempt to `Transact`
+- `events`: The changes the `decide`/`interpret` generated (that `Transact` is trying to `sync` to the Store).
 - `fold`: standard function, supplied per Aggregate, which is used to apply Events to a given State in order to [`evolve`](http://thinkbeforecoding.github.io/FsUno.Prod/Dynamical%20Systems.html) the State per implications of each Event that has occurred
-- `state'`: the post-state derived from the current `state` + the proposed `events` being written
+- `state'`: The State of an Aggregate (post-state in FP terms), derived from the current `state` + the proposed `events` being `sync`ed.
-- `Tip`: Special document with `id = "-1"` maintained in same logical partition as event documents are for this _stream_
+- `Tip`: Special document stored alongside the Events (in the same logical partition) which holds the `unfolds` associated with the current State of the _stream_.
+- `sync`: [Stored procedure we use to manage consistent update of the Tip alongside insertion of Event Batch Documents](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#sync-stored-procedure) (contingent on the Tip's `_etag` not having changed)
-- `unfold`: JSON objects maintained in the `Tip`, which represent Snapshots taken at a given point in the event timeline.
-NOTE: the `fold`/`evolve` is presented snapshots as yet-another-Event; the only differences are a) they are not stored as events b) every write replaces all the `unfold`s in `Tip` with the result of the `toSnapshot` or `toSnapshots` function as defined in the given Access Strategy
+- `unfold`: JSON objects maintained in the `Tip`, which represent Snapshots taken at a given point in the event timeline for this stream.
+  - the `fold`/`evolve` function is presented Snapshots as if it was yet-another-Event
+  - the only differences are
+    - a) they are not stored as in (immutable) Event documents as other Events are
+    - b) every write replaces all the `unfold`s in `Tip` with the result of the `toSnapshot`(s) function as defined in the given Access Strategy.
-- `isOrigin`: predicate function supplied to an Access Strategy which is reponsible for identifying the starting point from which we'll build state.
-Needs to yield `true` for relevant Snapshots or Reset Events
+- `isOrigin`: A predicate function supplied to an Access Strategy that defines the starting point from which we'll build a `state`.
+  - Must yield `true` for relevant Snapshots or Reset Events.
-- `initial`: the _state_ we fold all the events we load into, if loading does not encounter an `isOrigin` event
+- `initial`: The (Application-defined) _state_ value all loaded events `fold` into, if an `isOrigin` event is not encountered while walking back through th `unfolds` and Events and instead hit the start of the stream.
-- Snapshot: a single serializable representation of the `state'`, facilitating optimal retrieval patterns when a stream contains a significant number of events.
-NOTE snapshots should not ever yield an observable difference in the observed `state` when compared to building it from the record of events; it should be solely a behavior-preserving optimization.
+- Snapshot: a single serializable representation of the `state'`
+  - Facilitates optimal retrieval patterns when a stream contains a significant number of events
+  - NOTE: Snapshots should not ever yield an observable difference in the `state` when compared to building it from the timeline of events; it should be solely a behavior-preserving optimization.
-- Reset Event: an permanent event (not a Snapshot) for which an `isOrigin` predicate yields `true` (example, a CartCleared event means there is no point in looking at _any_ preceding events in order to determine what's in the cart; we can start folding from that point)
+- Reset Event: an permanent event (not a Snapshot) for which an `isOrigin` predicate yields `true` (example, a CartCleared event means there is no point in looking at _any_ preceding events in order to determine what's in the cart; we can start folding from that point).

 ## FAQ